clarjon1/pishock-powershell-helper/README.md

 # pishock-powershell-helper
 A helper script written in powershell for automating some functions of pishock control

+This project relies on features made available in powershell 7.2

  This project aims to make it easier for other tools, such as bikubot, to fire off various common pishock commands.
 These commands will, by default, be run in parallel on all configured zappers.